auth0/docs/articles/identity-labs/03-mobile-native-app/index.md

 - Read the introduction on the [main Identity Labs page](/labs/)
 - Watch the [Desktop and Mobile Apps video](/videos/learn-identity/05-desktop-and-mobile-apps)
-- Apple's [Developing iOS Apps: Build a Basic UI](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/BuildABasicUI.html) tutorial to get a feeling of the XCode's UI (optional)
+- Apple's [Developing iOS Apps: Build a Basic UI](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/BuildABasicUI.html) tutorial to get a feeling of the Xcode's UI (optional)

 ## What You'll Need

-**A Mac computer** - A Mac is required to install XCode.
+**A Mac computer** - A Mac is required to install Xcode.

 ---

-**An Apple account** - Required to download XCode and install XCode.
+**An Apple account** - Required to download Xcode and install Xcode.

 ---

-**XCode 10.X** - Download and install from the App Store.
+**Xcode 10.X** - Download and install from the App Store.
 After installation is complete, open it so that you go through the first-time setup, which can take up to 10 minutes.
 This will require around 6GB of hard drive space and up to 30 minutes total to complete.

 ---